leahkemp/ESR_human_genomics/README.md

 ## General info

-Minimal, cleaned up analyses can be found at either `/NGS/clinicalgenomics/archive/year/results/` or `/NGS/humangenomics/archive/year/results/` on ESR's production network.
+Minimal, cleaned up analyses can be found at either...

+- `/NGS/clinicalgenomics/archive/year/results/`
+- `/NGS/humangenomics/archive/year/results/`

+...on ESR's production network.
 These include part of each analysis github repository (such as the `README.md` file) as well as minimal analysis results/outputs.

+Most raw data will be found at...

+- `/NGS/clinicalgenomics/archive/year/run/raw/`
+- `/NGS/humangenomics/archive/year/run/raw/`
-Most raw data will be found at `/NGS/clinicalgenomics/archive/year/run/raw/` or `/NGS/humangenomics/archive/year/run/raw/` on ESR's production network (with some data on `/mnt/cavia_porcellus/` on Leviathan on the research network).
-Here, more information about each project, metadata, sequencing information, information on getting the data to that location can be found.

-*note. replace year with the year, such as 2022*
+...on ESR's production network (with some data on `/mnt/cavia_porcellus/` on Leviathan on the research network).
+Here, more information about each project, metadata, sequencing information, information on getting the data to that location can be found. (*note. replace year with the year, such as 2022*).

+Internal ESR wiki has lots of useful info: https://kscprod-bioman1.esr.cri.nz/wiki/index.php/Main_Page

+List of linux servers including IP adresses: https://kscprod-bioman1.esr.cri.nz/wiki/index.php/Linux_Servers

 ## Projects and analyses